| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 cond (P1,X1;P2,X2;…) |

-This special form looks and behaves like Lisp's cond
+This special form looks and behaves like Lisp's cond.
+That is, it

 be used to indicate the default case.
 If no case matches then